Comic Book: Avengers vs. X-Men aka: Avengers Vs X-Men

 Spotlight-Stealing Squad: The Avengers.
 They've been the view point characters and got the most sympathetic treatment.
 The only X-Men that have gotten any focus are the Phoenix Force Five and those who choose to defect to The Avengers.

 Status Quo Is God: By the end of Consequences, we're back to where we were prior to House of M: Mutantkind hated and feared by humanity.
 They just can't get a break.

 Superman Stays Out of Gotham: Invoked.
-Once the 'war' starts the X-Men accuse the Avengers of never caring about mutants because they never tooking an active stance against the mess that Mutants have had to face since M-Day, which involves several wholesale genocide attempts and Mutantkind in general being forced onto an isolated Island to prevent themselves being subjected to legislation that was meant to restrict them from having children.
+Once the "war" starts the X-Men accuse the Avengers of never caring about mutants because they never took an active stance against the mess that Mutants have had to face since M-Day, which involves several wholesale genocide attempts, which include a school bus full of dead children, and Mutantkind in general being forced onto an isolated Island to prevent themselves being subjected to legislation that was meant to restrict them from having children.